Hard-to-Find and Rare LEGO Colors

 Instead of merely jubilating that new hues have been made, we will take a look at solid colors and rare hues in the LEGO world.
 It is important to note that not every color comes in the same number.

-Lego colors
+Lego bricks colors

 In the world of LEGO, the ten commonest Lego colors usually make up about eighty percent of the bricks that are created annually.
 The rest of the hues, which are thirty, make up the remaining twenty percent of the parts that are made.
 They can be ranked from those that are relatively uncommon to those that are very rare.